MAGAZINE · INTERVIEW

 What’s truly special is the community that’s grown around the channel.
 The comments, questions, and stories shared by viewers have opened my eyes to new perspectives and challenges in design.
 It’s like having a global team of collaborators and friends who inspire me daily.
 YouTube has given me the freedom to experiment, to share both successes and failures, and to be more authentic in my approach.
 It’s become an integral part of my creative process, not just about sharing what I know, but learning and growing together with this wonderful community.
 It’s truly humbling to see how a simple video can spark someone’s creativity or help them solve a design dilemma in their own home.

-10. What advice would you give to beginner designers?
+What would be your advice to beginner interior designers?

 Don’t be afraid to start small and embrace your unique perspective.
 Design is about finding your voice, so experiment and take risks.
 Trust your instincts, but also be open to learning from everything and everyone around you.
 Every space, every object has a story to tell if you’re willing to listen.